 I default to Cricut, because I have a Cricut Maker and I absolutely love that machine.
 So here’s how to cut a Buffalo Plaid SVG design with your Cricut or Silhouette cutting machine.

 The Buffalo Plaid Pumpkin SVG design I’m using in this tutorial has a solid orange background, with a black plaid overlay (I’ll cover other Buffalo Plaid cut files in another tutorial.)
 It is a layered file.
-You can see all my Buffalo Plaid designs by clicking here.
+You can see all of my Buffalo Plaid designs by clicking here.

 What You Need For This Tutorial